What can you do about Stormwater Pollution?

 Vehicle and Garage

-- Use a commercial car wash or wash your car on a lawn or other unpaved surface to minimize the amount of dirty, soapy water lowing into the storm drain and eventually into your local waterbody.
+- Use a commercial car wash or wash your car on a lawn or other unpaved surface to minimize the amount of dirty, soapy water flowing into a storm drain or local waterbody.

 - Check your car, boat, motorcycle, and other machinery and equipment for leaks and spills.
 Make repairs as soon as possible.
 Clean up spilled fluids with an absorbent material like kitty litter or sand, and don't rinse the spills into a nearby storm drain.
 Remember to properly dispose of the absorbent material.